anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

         ...
     }

+The advantage of this import method when developing Angular apps is that we avoid *import hell*.
+When the code base starts to grow, and you have relative imports, you start to see imports with very long paths to navigate up and down the code base.
+For example `../../../../../my.module.ts` is a long path to navigate the code base. `@anita/client/my.module` is certainly shorter and more readable.

+In addition, absolute paths are always the same, no matter were they are in the tree structure of the project, as they are relative to the root of the code base.

-The advantage in general is that in this way we avoid import hell.
-In the process of porting all code to React, this comes in very handy as we can use absolute imports in the new code.
+In the process of porting all code to React, this import strategy comes in very handy as we can move all code to the new project, and use `replace all` to update all imports at once.

+To do so we must use absolute paths also in the React app.

-In React, however, we cannot use `paths` in `tsconfig.json` because we are using `create-react-app`.
-We can however use `baseUrl`, which allows us to import files with absolute paths from `src` folder:
+In React, we cannot use `paths` in `tsconfig.json`.
+We can however use `baseUrl`, which allows us to import files with absolute paths from the specified base path.
+In our case we chose the `src` folder:

     "CompilerOptions": {
         ...
-        "baseUrl": "/"
+        "baseUrl": "src"
         ...
     }

+With this configuration, we can import files with absolute paths from the root of the code base.
+So `./src/app/app.component` becomes `app/app.component`.

-In this way, when porting the code we can simply replace all occurrences of `@anita/client` with `app` and we will be able to use the same absolute paths, as long as we retain the same folder hierarchy.
+In this way, when porting the code we can simply replace all occurrences of `@anita/client` with `app`, and all imports will work as they are, as long as we keep the same folder hierarchy.

+So let's move on to the project structure.

+## Project structure

+To ease the transition from Angular to React, we keep a similar folder hierarchy.
+This will come in handy when we move all the code that can be simply dropped in the React project as is.

+The structure of the Angular app was:

+ - `src/app/`
+    - `data`: contains the data models
+    - `libs`: contains the libraries that are not Angular specific
+    - `ng-services`: contains Angular Services
+    - `ui`: contains the Angular UI elements, plus some Angular Services and Pipes needed for the UI

+In React we can have an even simpler structure:

+ - `src/app/`
+    - `anita-routes`: contains the routes of the app.
+We can place them here as they are no longer an Angular Service.
+    - `data`: contains the same data models of the Angular app
+    - `libs`: contains the libraries that were already used in the Angular app, and that can be ported to React as they are or with minimal changes
+    - `ui-react-components`: contains the React components

-## From Nebular to Tailwind
+## Setting up the UI: from Nebular to TailwindCSS

-Nebular great, but only for Angular, and over engineered and complicated for React.

-Because we use Tailwind in landing, and Tailwind is a very good match for React we use it.

-Installation as described here: https://tailwindcss.com/docs/guides/create-react-app

-Only customization is theme colors, same as landing (create shared constant?)
+As I mentioned, for building the UI of the Angular version of Anita I used [Nebular](https://akveo.github.io/nebular/) «*a customizable Angular UI library*».
+Nebular has been great for its purpose, but it's only for Angular, and for React would be an overkill.

+For a project like Anita I believe that [TaliwindCSS](https://tailwindcss.com/) is a much better alternative.
+As advertised on their landing page, TailwindCSS is «*a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup*».
+If you build UIs, and you've never tried it, you should really give it a try.
+It's the most versatile UI framework you'll find.

+Installing TailwindCSS for React is extremely easy thanks to the well outlined guide in the official docs of Tailwind, you can check them out [here](https://tailwindcss.com/docs/guides/create-react-app).

+We already use TailwindCSS for the landing page of Anita, so we can share in the app the same styles as the landing page.
+Basically all we need to do is to define the project colors in `tailwind.config.js`:

+    const colors = require('tailwindcss/colors')

+    module.exports = {
+      // Purges the final stylesheet of unused/un-optimized selectors, keeping only what is used in the app.
+      purge: ['./src/**/*.{js,jsx,ts,tsx}', './public/index.html'],
+      darkMode: false,
+      theme: {
+        colors: {
+          transparent: 'transparent',
+          current: 'currentColor',
+          black: colors.black,
+          white: colors.white,
+          rose: colors.rose,
+          pink: colors.pink,
+          fuchsia: colors.fuchsia,
+          purple: colors.purple,
+          violet: colors.violet,
+          indigo: colors.indigo,
+          blue: colors.blue,
+          'prussian-blue': {
+            DEFAULT: '#002346',
+            '50': '#2D96FF',
+            '100': '#1389FF',
+            '200': '#006FDF',
+            '300': '#0056AC',
+            '400': '#003C79',
+            '500': '#002346',
+            '600': '#002346',
+            '700': '#000f20',
+            '800': '#000e1f',
+            '900': '#000d1b'
+          },
+          sky: colors.sky,
+          cyan: colors.cyan,
+          teal: colors.teal,
+          emerald: colors.emerald,
+          green: colors.green,
+          lime: colors.lime,
+          yellow: colors.yellow,
+          amber: colors.amber,
+          orange: colors.orange,
+          red: colors.red,
+          warmGray: colors.warmGray,
+          trueGray: colors.trueGray,
+          gray: colors.gray,
+          coolGray: colors.coolGray,
+          blueGray: colors.blueGray
+        }
+      },
+      variants: {
+        extend: {},
+      },
+      plugins: [
+        require('@tailwindcss/forms')
+      ],
+    }

-Now lets' add some layout with Tailwind.
-Because we will have an admin panel as our main view, we an start from there.
-A simple example of a layout with a sidebar and a content area can be found here: https://codepen.io/chris__sev/pen/RwKWXpJ
+Now lets' create some layouts with TailwindCSS.
+Because we will have an admin panel as our main view, we can start from there.

-Let's try it in index.tsx, with some minor modifications to start the customization for Anita:
+Let's implement a very basic admin panel in `index.tsx`:

     ReactDOM.render(
       <React.StrictMode>